Allison Langdon

-Allison Langdon is an Australian television presenter, journalist, reporter and author.
+Allison Langdon (born 1983/1984) is an Australian television presenter, journalist, reporter and author.
 She is currently the host of A Current Affair and a presenter and reporter on localised version of current affairs program 60 Minutes.

 Langdon was previously co-host of breakfast television program Today alongside Karl Stefanovic and Weekend Today.

 Early life and training

-Langdon was born in Wollongong but moved to Wauchope at age seven.
-She attended Wauchope High School and Port Macquarie's MacKillop Senior College.
+Langdon was born in Wollongong and moved to Wauchope at age seven.
+She was raised on a farm and attended Wauchope High School and Port Macquarie's MacKillop Senior College.
 During her time at school, she presented radio programs on Monday evenings on the local community radio station 2WAY FM, which is based in Wauchope.
 After leaving school, she studied journalism at Charles Sturt University.